SteveKiller/SteveKiller/README.md

 - You should go check out my [YouTube][youtube]
 - I’m currently learning everything 🤣
-- I’m love working with others
+- love working with others
 - 2021 Goals: Get 100 sub's on [YouTube][youtube] 🥺
 - Fun fact: I cheat not to make your life hard, but to make mine easier ❤️